-A popular fob-off with online shopping and failed deliveries is being told by the retailer that you need to contact the courier firm.
+Online shopping and failed deliveries is one of the most common complaints of all.
+A popular fob-off used by retailers is that you need to contact the courier firm.
 Another problem with online shopping is the question of who is responsible for collecting faulty goods.

 If something you have ordered has not arrived, you should contact the seller to find out where it is.

 It is the seller’s legal responsibility to make sure the item is delivered to you.
 They should contact the courier and let you know what has happened to your item.
-It is not up to you to do that.
+It is not your responsibility.

 If your item was not delivered to the location you agreed (for example – it was left with your neighbour without your consent), it is the seller’s legal responsibility to resolve the issue.

 Courier drivers are usually self-employed and only get paid for each parcel that is delivered.
 This often means that packages are thrown over a wall in to a puddle, left in a bin or outside in all weathers.
 If the parcel is damaged in any way, it is the seller’s responsibility to remedy this and not the courier firm.

 You are legally entitled to a replacement or refund if the package does not turn up.

 GET THE ITEM DELIVERED AGAIN

 You can write to the seller and ask them to deliver the item again.
 You should do this if the item was not delivered within a reasonable time or the item was not delivered by an agreed date.

 OBTAIN A REFUND